techpilot/todo_list/README.md

 - Implemented a feature to copy todo list item contents into clipboard on clicking of an icon
 - Implemented a feature to store todo list items into localstorage so that user can see the data even after refreshing the page
 - Developed nice, simple and responsive user interface that works in all devices and browsers making the user experience straight forward.
-- Users can categorize to-dos based on the type of task like working, reading tasks.
+- Implemented category feature for management of to-dos based on the type of task like urgent, impoertant tasks.
+- Implemented a feature to allow users mark to-dos as done.
 - Users can mark to-dos as done when they finish a specific task.

 ### Built With